ByteHouse Command Line Interface (CLI)

-ByteHouse CLI is a command-line application for the most direct way to interact with Bytehouse Services
+ByteHouse CLI (command-line interface) is the most direct way to interact with ByteHouse services.

 Installation

-To install the ByteHouse CLI, make sure you have Homebrew installed on your machine and run the following commands:
+To install ByteHouse CLI on macOS, you’ll need to have Homebrew installed on your machine.
+Then, run the following commands:

 brew tap bytehouse-cloud/homebrew-core